Biolife Health Center Health Technologies

 Transcranial Direct Current Stimulation (tDCS)

 Transcranial direct current stimulation (tDCS) is a form of neuromodulation that uses constant, low direct current delivered via electrodes on the head.
-It can be contrasted with cranial electrotherapy stimulation (CES), which generally uses alternating current the same way.
-It was originally developed to help patients with brain injuries or psychiatric conditions like major depressive disorder. tDCS appears to have the potential for treating depression and anxiety.
+It can be contrasted with cranial electrotherapy stimulation (CES), which generally uses alternating current in the same way. tDCS was originally developed to help patients with brain injuries or psychiatric conditions like major depressive disorder. tDCS appears to have the potential to treat depression and anxiety.

 Transcutaneous Electrical Nerve Stimulation Therapy (TENS)

-Transcutaneous electrical nerve stimulation (TENS) therapy involves the use of low-voltage electric currents to treat pain.
-Electrodes or mediums for electricity to travel to the body, placed on the body at the site of pain deliver electricity that travels through the nerve fibers.
+Transcutaneous electrical nerve stimulation (TENS) therapy involves using low-voltage electric currents to treat pain.
+Electrodes or mediums for electricity to travel to the body, placed on the body at the site of pain, deliver electricity that travels through the nerve fibers.
 The electric currents block the pain receptors from being sent from the nerves to the brain.
-TENS therapy can be used to treat both chronic (long-lasting) and acute (short-term) pain ranging from neck pain to joint, bone, or muscle problems.
+TENS therapy can treat chronic (long-lasting) and acute (short-term) pain ranging from neck pain to joint, bone, or muscle problems.

 Vitals